Learn how to start a travel blog and how to make money online…

 Social media is becoming less and less relevant to building an online business as Twitter continues to decline and Facebook charges influencers more and more to reach their own damn audiences – greedy fuckers.
 Instagram is a beautiful way of showcasing your work however it is owned by Facebook and no doubt, some day soon, they will start charging influencers as well.
 Youtube is exceptionally powerful but very difficult to break into and Snapchat is populated by some of the most boring people known to man…

 So, it sounds tough, how do you become a blogger without a huge social media following?
 Well, it is completely possible to run a successful travel blog without much of a social media following and I personally don’t recommend spending all your time on social media unless you are working on video content.
+To learn more about social media, check out my mammoth Social Media 101 post.

 Really, the most important skill you need is a good work ethic and a vision for what you want to create.
 You need to be confident promoting yourself and reaching out to potential allies and clients.
 If you start with that, the rest will follow.